Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/02-setup-CI.md

 You will be able to change these numbers by editing the merge request description.

 The bit 31 down to 24 are indicate a major revision number; this number can be increased by placing `MAJOR_VERSION` in the merge request description.
-While merging the merge request HOG will read the description, find the `MAJOR_VERSION` keyword and increase the major revision counter.
+While merging the merge request Hog will read the description, find the `MAJOR_VERSION` keyword and increase the major revision counter.
 This will also reset the minor and patch counters.

 The bit 23 down to 16 are indicate a minor revision number; this number can be increased by placing `MINOR_VERSION` in the merge request description.
-While merging the merge request HOG will read the description, find the `MINOR_VERSION` keyword and increase the minor revision counter.
+While merging the merge request Hog will read the description, find the `MINOR_VERSION` keyword and increase the minor revision counter.
 This will also reset the patch counters.

 The bit 15 down to 0 are indicate a major revision number; this number will be increased automatically at each accepted merge request.
-While merging the merge request HOG will read the description, find no keyword and increase the patch counter.
+While merging the merge request Hog will read the description, find no keyword and increase the patch counter.

 ### Examples